Map

 Occupancy typically dips in December and January and rises again in the spring and summer.
-The most recent seasonal high occurred in July ’24 at 73.2 percent, while the strongest month so far in ’25 was March at 67.7 percent.
-The lowest point in the last five years shown on the chart occurred in December ’20 at 34.6 percent, reflecting the ongoing pandemic impacts combined with the typical winter slowdown.
+The most recent seasonal high occurred in July ’24 at 73.2 percent, while the strongest month in ’25 was March at 67.7 percent.
+The lowest point in the last five years occurred in December ’20 at 34.6 percent, reflecting pandemic impacts combined with the typical winter slowdown.

 Leta Wauson